Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Gromov--Witten theory of complete intersections

 Using the moduli stack $\oM_{\Gamma_P}(X)$ of $\Gamma_P$-marked stable maps to $X$, we define the class

 Splitting the $n$ loops of $\Gamma_P$ defines a morphism

 By the splitting formula \eqref{eq_splitting}, we have

 where the insertion of the multivector $\Delta_P$ defined in \S \ref{sec_matrix_diagonal} results from the terms in the Künneth decompositions of the diagonals containing only primitive classes, and $\Omega'$ results from the other terms in the Künneth decompositions of the diagonals and so contains at least one simple class insertion.
-The class $s_* \Omega_P$ is defined by simple nodal Gromov--Witten theory of $X$ and the class $\Omega'$ is defined by Gromov--Witten theory of $X$ with $<2n$ primitive insertions.
-Hence, it is enough to show that $\Omega$ can be recovered from the data of the classes $\Omega(\Delta_P)$ for $P \in \mathcal{P}_n$.
+The class $s_* \Omega_P$ is defined by simple nodal Gromov--Witten theory of $X$, and the class $\Omega'$ is defined by Gromov--Witten theory of $X$ with fewer than $2n$ primitive insertions.
+It is therefore sufficient to show that $\Omega$ can be recovered from the data of the classes $\Omega(\Delta_P)$ for $P \in \mathcal{P}_n$.